 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
-We have nothing to report in this regard.
+If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+Reporting under this section is not applicable as no other information is obtained at the date of this auditor's report.